postgrespro/pg_probackup/Documentation.md

 #### Validating Backups

-pg_probackup calculates checksums for each file in a backup during `backup` process.
+pg_probackup calculates checksums for each file in a backup during backup process.
 The process of checking  checksumms of backup data files is called `backup validation`.
 By default validation is run immediately after backup is taken and right before restore, to detect possible backup corruptions.

-If you would like to skip backup validation, you can specify the `--no-validate` option when running `backup` and `restore` commands.
+If you would like to skip backup validation, you can specify the `--no-validate` option when running [backup](#backup) and [restore](#restore) commands.

 To ensure that all the required backup files are present and can be used to restore the database cluster, you can run the [validate](#validate) command with the exact recovery target options you are going to use for recovery.
-If you omit all the parameters, all backups are validated.

 For example, to check that you can restore the database cluster from a backup copy up to the specified xid transaction ID, run this command:

     pg_probackup validate -B backup_dir --instance instance_name --recovery-target-xid=xid

 If validation completes successfully, pg_probackup displays the corresponding message.
 If validation fails, you will receive an error message with the exact time, transaction ID and LSN up to which the recovery is possible.

+If you specify *backup_id* via `-i/--backup-id` option, then only backup copy with specified backup ID will be validated.
+If *backup_id* belong to incremental backup, then all its parents starting from FULL backup will be validated.

+If you omit all the parameters, all backups are validated.

 #### Restoring a Cluster